 Master's Programs in Engineering

 The Frank H. Dotterweich College of Engineering offers the Master of Science degree with a major in Engineering, Industrial Management or Computer Science.
-The engineering majors include Chemical, Civil, Electrical, Environmental, Industrial, Mechanical and Natural Gas Engineering.
+The engineering majors include Chemical, Civil, Electrical, Environmental, Industrial, Mechanical, Mechatronics, and Natural Gas Engineering.
 The college also offers the Master of Engineering degree, which is further explained below.
-The Master of Science degree is a Thesis, Research Project or Courses Only Option requiring the completion of 30 to 36 semester hours of graduate work in Engineering, including the thesis on the Thesis Option.
+The Master of Science degree is a Thesis, Research Project or Courses Only Option requiring the completion of 30 to 36 semester hours of graduate work including the thesis on the Thesis Option.
 The Thesis Option degree is recommended for those interested in research or those wishing to work toward a doctoral degree.
 Detailed requirements for each of the plans are described in the general section of this catalog.
 Specifics of the Master of Engineering degree are explained below.

 Master of Engineering

 The Master of Engineering degree is a special program intended to prepare students for professional careers in engineering and to provide the opportunity for advanced studies to practicing engineers.
 Students who intend to continue academic work toward a doctoral degree are urged to see the Master of Science degree with a major in engineering.
 The Master of Engineering degree requires the completion of 36 semester hours of approved graduate work.
 Registration as a Professional Engineer in the State of Texas may qualify a person to complete this degree in 30 semester hours.